isaudits/docker-mitm/README.md

 running inside of a Linux VM with bridged networking on top of OSX as opposed to inside of a native OSX docker instance.

+mitm.py can also be run directly on Kali linux without using Docker if the proper prerequisites are installed:
+    apt install tmux
+    apt install python3-libtmux
+    apt install responder
+    apt install python3-impacket impacket-scripts
+    apt install metasploit-framework
+    apt install villain

 ## Usage

 Pull: